 So, what's stopping you from growing your own marigolds?

-They look great, add color to your garden box, and attract tons of pollinators to your garden.
+They look wonderfully cheerful, add colour to your raised beds, and attract masses of bees and bumblebees to your garden.

-Plus: with our app and materials, it's almost impossible to fail 😉
+Plus, with our app and materials, it is almost impossible to go wrong 😉

 Enjoy your African marigolds!